Corporate and Workplace Trainers

 Salary of Corporate Trainers and Development Professionals

-The potential salary of corporate trainers is reported to be between $46,721 to $104,478 per year, with an average of $67,533.
+The potential salary of corporate trainers is reported to be between $52,000 to $131,000 per year.
 This huge variation in salary may be because trainers are found in almost every industry in Australia and compensation is affected by the needs and conditions of each sector.

 Corporate Trainer Job Prospects and Opportunities